mosterme/usb-webmail-notifier/readme.md

 sh-dream-cheeky
 ---------------

-Shell script to test the device.
+Bash script to test the device.
 If a device is found, it will light up in red, green and blue.

 ```
 $ sudo sh-dream-cheeky